Temperature-dependent phonon-induced relaxation of the nitrogen-vacancy spin triplet in diamond

 Abstract

-Phonon-induced relaxation within the nitrogen-vacancy (NV) center's electronic ground-state spin triplet limits its coherence times, and thereby impacts its performance in quantum applications.
-We report measurements of the relaxation rates on the NV center's transitions as a function of temperature from 9 to 474 K in high-purity samples.
-Informed by ab initio calculations, we demonstrate that NV spin-phonon relaxation can be completely explained by the effect of second-order interactions with two distinct groups of quasilocalized phonons.
-Using a novel analytical model based on this understanding, we determine that the quasilocalized phonon groups are centered at 68.2(17) and 167(12) meV.
+Spin-lattice relaxation within the nitrogen-vacancy (NV) center's electronic ground-state spin triplet limits its coherence times, and thereby impacts its performance in quantum applications.
+We report measurements of the relaxation rates on the NV center's $|m_{s}=0\rangle \leftrightarrow |m_{s}=\pm 1\rangle$ and $|m_{s}=-1\rangle \leftrightarrow |m_{s}=+1\rangle$ transitions as a function of temperature from 9 to 474 K in high-purity samples.
+We show that the temperature dependencies of the rates are reproduced by an ab initio theory of Raman scattering due to second-order spin-phonon interactions, and we discuss the applicability of the theory to other spin systems.
+Using a novel analytical model based on these results, we suggest that the high-temperature behavior of NV spin-lattice relaxation is dominated by interactions with two groups of quasilocalized phonons centered at 68.2(17) and 167(12) meV.

 0 comments